SheltonLiu-N/SheltonLiu-N.github.io/_pages/about.md

 (<sup>*</sup> represents equal contribution)
 <ul>
     <li>
-        [2025-10] &nbsp;🎉 Honored to be selected as one of the Top Reviewers for NeurIPS 2025.
+        [2025-10] &nbsp;🎉 Honored to be selected as one of the <span style="color:red">Top Reviewers for NeurIPS 2025</span>.
 Let’s work together to protect the integrity of our peer-review system! <br>
     </li>
     <li>
         [2025-09] <span style="color:red">One papers is accepted by NeurIPS 2025 </span>, thanks for all of my collaborators. <br>